turningpoint1988/NLDNN/README.md

 - **Task1: TF-specific SNPs classification.**

-Perform NLDNN and NLDNN-AT for this task using the following shell script:
+Models are trained using ChIP-seq TF binding datasets, and then used to evaluate their performance on the task by the following shell script:

 ```
 cd SNP